ANFPP: Giving Aboriginal and Torres Strait Islander Children a Better Start in Life

 - A life expectancy gap exists between Indigenous and non-Indigenous Australians.

-- The Australian government, with Abt Associates, is carrying out a program to provide additional health care services and support to Indigenous mothers and young families.
+- The Australian government, with Abt Associates, carried out a program to provide additional support to Indigenous mothers and young families.

-- The program has reduced the number of preterm births and increased immunization rates and birth weights.
+- The program reduced the number of preterm births and increased immunization rates and birth weights.